 So how does a recruiter with such a philosophy go about implementing such a high volume recruitment strategy?

-Back in 2002, ASDA used a paper-based recruitment process for both their graduate and management positions, with over 22,000 applications being manually sifted by their 5-strong resourcing team.
-The process was resource hungry, slow, inefficient and undifferentiated from the competition.
+ASDA used to have ineffective recruitment process for both their graduate and management positions, with over 22,000 applications being manually sifted by their 5-strong resourcing team.
+The process was resource hungry, slow and undifferentiated from the competition.

 For many years ‘hire for attitude’ meant conducting generic psychometric tests during assessment centres on an ad-hoc basis.
 The journey to a different approach started when ASDA suggested that attitude is such an important factor in selection, that they shouldn’t even give a candidate a second glance unless they shared the ASDA values.